awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 If you are using the Fargate launch type, task placement constraints are not supported\.
 By default Fargate tasks are spread across Availability Zones\.

 For tasks that use the EC2 launch type, you can use constraints to place tasks based on Availability Zone, instance type, or custom attributes\.
-For more information, see [Amazon ECS Task Placement Constraints](task-placement-constraints.md)\.
+For more information, see [Amazon ECS task placement constraints](task-placement-constraints.md)\.

 The following parameters are allowed in a container definition:

 `expression`
 Type: string
 Required: no
 A cluster query language expression to apply to the constraint\.
-For more information, see [Cluster Query Language](cluster-query-language.md)\.
+For more information, see [Cluster query language](cluster-query-language.md)\.

 `type`
 Type: string